Tomicgun/tomicgun.github.io/_tabs/about.md

 I would always be happy to talk!

 ### Final notes
 On the right side of the home page is any trending tags or posts.
-Use this to see whats popular at the moment.
+Use this to see what's popular at the moment.